atex-ovi/DownloaderX/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security issue in **wabase-button**, please report it responsibly.
+If you discover a security issue in **DownloaderX**, please report it responsibly.

 ### Preferred Method
 - **GitHub Issues (Recommended)**